parshavjain/assignment-solution-step2/readme.md

 where condition/ filter part
 ---------------------------
- In previous assignment-I  we have done the following assignment(just printed on the console)
+ In previous assignment-I  we have done the following (just printed on the console)

     Input String  : **select * from ipl.csv where season > 2014 and city ='Bangalore';**
     Output String :